-- (a) Procedure: The court follows the tentative ruling procedure set out in CRC 3.1308(a)(1) for civil law and motion matters.
-The court follows an equivalent tentative ruling procedure in probate matters. - (b) Availability: Tentative rulings will be available on the court's website and by telephone at (831) 636-4057 by 3:00 p.m. on the court day before the scheduled hearing. - (c) Oral Argument: - (1) Directed by Court: If the court desires oral argument, the tentative ruling will so direct.
-The tentative ruling may also note any issues on which the court wishes the parties to provide further argument. - (2) Requested by a Party: If the court has not directed oral argument, oral argument will be permitted only if a party notifies all other parties and the court, by 4:00 p.m. on the court day before the scheduled hearing, of the party's intention to appear.
-The notification to all other parties and the court should (i) be in writing, and (ii) contain a statement that the notifying party will contest the tentative ruling at the oral argument.

-- (d) Final Ruling: Absent a court order for oral argument or a request for a hearing by any party, the tentative ruling will become the final ruling of the court. - (e) Discretionary: This local rule does not require any judge to issue tentative rulings.
-A party is responsible for determining whether the judge hearing his or her matter will issue a tentative ruling. - (f) No Tentative Ruling: Whenever a tentative ruling has not been issued, the parties are to appear at the scheduled hearing unless otherwise ordered.
+- a) Procedure: The court follows the tentative ruling procedure set out in CRC 3.1308(a)(1) for: civil law and motion; probate; and family law matters.
+Family law cases that are designated as confidential by California Law will not be posted online.
+Tentative rulings in those matters may be obtained by telephone from the Judicial Courtroom Assistant at 831-636-4057.
+Confidential cases include matters involving unmarried parents filed prior to January 1, 2023, or cases involving reproductive assistance. - b) Availability: Tentative rulings will be available on the court's website and by telephone at (831) 636-4057 by 3:00 p.m. on the court day before the scheduled hearing. - c) Oral Argument: - i.
+Directed by Court: If the court desires oral argument, the tentative ruling will so direct.
+The tentative ruling may also note any issues on which the court wishes the parties to provide further argument. - ii.
+Requested by a Party: If the court has not directed oral argument, oral argument will be permitted only if a party notifies all other parties and the court, by 4:00 p.m. on the court day before the scheduled hearing, of the party's intention to appear.
+The notification to all other parties and the court should (i) be in writing, and (ii) contain a statement that the notifying party will contest the tentative ruling at the oral argument. - d) Final Ruling: Absent a court order for oral argument or a request for a hearing by any party, the tentative ruling will become the final ruling of the court. - e) Discretionary: This local rule does not require any judge to issue tentative rulings.
+A party is responsible for determining whether the judge hearing his or her matter will issue a tentative ruling. - f) No Tentative Ruling: Whenever a tentative ruling has not been issued, the parties are to appear at the scheduled hearing unless otherwise ordered.